-The Company does its work in the Philippines through its charitable partners primarily in three programs - Transform, Jumpstart and Thrive Network.
+The Company does its work in the Philippines through its charitable partners primarily in four programs - Transform, Family Academy, Thrive Network and Prevail.
 Transform is a four-month holistic learning experience in the slum community where the participants live.
-Jumpstart kindergartens run in communities of greatest need and educate 30-40 of the most vulnerable children in these communities.
+Due to changes in Philippine government education policy, Jumpstart was discontinued and replaced by Family Academy.
+It focuses on providing parents with simple teaching materials in order for the parents to teach basic knowledge in a home school setting.
 The Thrive Network is a network of nearly 5,000 pastors with churches in slum communities who provide the Company the ability to reach those living in ultrapoverty cost effectively.
-The year ended 31 May 2017 is the last year of the Jumpstart kindergarten program due to changes in Philippine government education policy.
-For the new fiscal year the Company's charitable partners are implementing a new Early Childhood Program to impact the lives of the most vulnerable children in slum communities.
+Prevail is a new operated program related to Transform.
+The participants form savings groups under Transform Program.
+After the end of Transform, the Company continues to support these newly formed savings groups through monthly "Prevail" meetings where the participants get additional training and accountability.